aaydube/aaydube/README.md

 # 💫 About Me:
 🌱 I’m currently learning JavaScript

-👯 I’m looking to collaborate on Fullstack projects
+👯 I’m looking to collaborate on Front-end projects

 ## 🌐 Socials: